Copyright © 2024 Michael A. Brown

 thrown into the lake of fire will ever come out of it.
 So they will suffer torment and despair, with

-as they had done in Hades:
+much as they had done in Hades:

-‘He will
+‘He

-Lamb.
-And the smoke of their torment
+of the Lamb.
+And the smoke of their

-rises for ever and ever.
-There is no
+torment rises for ever and ever.
+There

-rest day or night…’
+is no rest day or night…’

 (Rev. 14:10-11)